Girls' Day School Trust

 The Girls' Day School Trust (GDST) is a group of 25 independent schools, including two academies, in England and Wales, catering for girls aged 3 to 18.
-It is the largest group of independent schools in the UK, and educates 20,000 girls each year.
+It is the largest group of private schools in the UK, and educates 20,000 girls each year.
 It was formed in 1872 to provide affordable day-school (non-boarding) education for girls as The Girls' Public Day School Company (1872–1905), then The Girls' Public Day School Trust (1906–1998).

 The GDST is a registered charity.
 In 2016–17 it had a gross income of £261 million, making it one of the 20 largest charities in the UK.

 History

 Origins

 The origins of the GDST can be traced back to the Schools Enquiry Commission set up in 1864 to survey the field of male and female secondary schools, which concluded that there was a "general deficiency" in the provision of secondary education for girls.

 The challenge to provide education for girls aged over ten was tackled by Maria Grey and her sister Emily Shirreff, who had previously published Thoughts on Self Culture, which pointed out the shortage of education for women in England.
 In November 1871 the sisters launched the "National Union for improvement of the Education of Women of All Classes", later the Women's Education Union.
 The Union aimed to establish good and cheap day schools for all classes of girls above the level of elementary education and was the leading force behind the formation of the Teachers' Training and Registration Society and the Girls' Public Day School Company.
 The Union was supported by many major figures of the time, notably Henrietta Stanley, Baroness Stanley of Alderley, Mary Gurney, and Princess Louise, Duchess of Argyll, who became the President of the Union.